YeoLab/FLARE/README.md

 # Running the FLARE (cluster identification) snakemake pipeline

+FLARE can be run in two modes:
+* Cluster Identification Mode:
+    * * Determines edit cluster locations along with a confidence score for prioritizing and filtering clusters
+* Edit Fraction Mode:
+    * * Calculates edit fractions within predetermined genomic regions

+To give a scenario where you might find the second mode of use, let's say you are comparing editing between two samples, A and B, expected to have different levels of editing, or different edited locations.
+You would first use the Cluster Identification Mode to find the edit clusters in A and B. Then, after inspecting the resulting clusters and possibly filtering them, you can make a merged regions file containing the union of edited regions found in A and B. Then, you'd run FLARE again for each sample, but this time in Edit Fraction mode, providing this merged regions file as a parameter.
+This would generate, for each sample, an output file containing the edit fraction at each of the regions in the merged regions.
+Downstream analyses can then be implemented to assess statistical significance of differential editing at the same loci across samples or conditions.

 ## Before you start:

-To run the FLARE pipeline, you will first need a file specifying the regions in which cluster identification will occur.
-To generate this file, use the script in workflow_FLARE/scripts called generate_regions.py
+To run the FLARE pipeline, you will first need a set of files specifying the genomic regions in which cluster identification will occur.
+To generate these files, use the script in workflow_FLARE/scripts called generate_regions.py

 Copy this script to wherever you'd like to generate the helper files, which will be take up about 8-10 GB of space.
 Then run the script by typing   `generate_regions.py <full/path/to/your/genome/gtf/file> <genome_name>_regions`